Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 Save or invest in the growth of the economy?

 - Some believe that the need to stimulate economic growth, increasing consumption, others - that it is best to cut their spending, a few years to moderate policy, and thus create the conditions for growth.
 Which of the points of view you practice?

-- To me, this argument seems to be useless.
-When you spend money that you do not, sooner or later you have to cut costs.
+- This argument seems to me useless.
+When you spend money that you do not have, you sooner or later have to cut costs.
 I do not see an alternative.
-In this situation, any country should start to go through the consolidation nalogovobyudzhetnoy sphere, and only after that we can talk about any economic growth.
-For example, in the case of Cyprus are going great debate over privatization.
-Cyprus What is so unique that the port facilities, telecommunications and electricity must be under the control of the government?
-In other countries, it is engaged in the private sector, and the quality of services is higher, and their costs are lower.
-Of course, privatization will increase the number of unemployed: the state of the company over the years hired too many employees.
-But the work of this great state must somehow pay.
+In such a situation, any country must first go through the consolidation in the tax-budget sphere, and only then can we talk about any economic growth.
+For example, in the case of Cyprus there is a big debate about privatization.
+Why is Cyprus so unique that port facilities, telecommunications and electricity should be controlled by the government?
+In other countries, the private sector is involved, and the quality of services there is higher, and their cost is lower.
+Of course, privatization will increase the number of unemployed: state-owned companies have hired too many employees for years.
+But the work of this huge staff needs to be paid somehow.

 Consequently, companies raise prices for their services.
 And that is what prevents our economy grow.
 For restructuring in this area requires a certain political commitment and awareness of the need for change.

 - That is, first of all, it should be a political decision?
 As in the days of Margaret Thatcher when she was actively involved in the fight against unions and minimizes costs to help the market.
 In your opinion, will it follow that example Cyprus?
 Will I eventually influence of trade unions?

 - I think the first trade unions have played an important role in actively defending the rights of the working population.
 However, at some point, they got carried away and went too far.
 This is particularly noticeable in the public sector, in the banking sector and state-owned enterprises, where a lot of people work very little time in exchange for a lot of money.
 And the rest of the economy should pay for it.
 Well, when we can afford it.
 But now the situation is different and needs global change.